Key Takeaways

 To address these issues, different regions have seen a rise in petitions advocating for legal protections against arbitrary payment processor bans.
 Here is how different countries are approaching this:

 - United Kingdom: A government petition demanding protections for legal content has garnered over 7,500 signatures.
-If it reaches 10,000, a government response is ensured.
+If it reaches 10,000, a government response is required.

 - Australia: With over 6,000 signatures, a petition is pushing for antitrust investigations, highlighting local activism given that only 50 signatures are needed to elicit a governmental response.